 'Taking the Mickey'

 I always had a desire to help others coupled with an impulse to throw light on the hypocrisy in everyone and myself.
-This is what attracted me to comedians as well as great spiritual teachers and teachings – they exposed hypocrisies, were sources of wisdom and told the greatest jokes.
-The greatest of my teachers, Adi Da Samraj, had a tremendous capacity for humor and seemed to have transcended point of view.
+This is what attracted me to comedians as well as great spiritual teachers and teachings – they exposed hypocrisies, were sources of wisdom, and told the greatest jokes.
+The greatest of my Teachers, Adi Da Samraj, had a tremendous capacity for humor and seemed to have transcended point of view.
 He was the most paradoxical being I ever came across as well as the wisest, most critical, praiseworthy and full of humor; his teaching always criticized and illuminated, it was a perfect paradox of instruction.

 Hypocrisy is the act of claiming to have moral standards or beliefs to which your own behavior does not conform.
-The Aussies (Australians) call the exposing of hypocrisy - 'taking the mickey out of something.'
+The Aussies (Australians) call the exposing of hypocrisy - the 'taking the mickey out of something.'
 It originally referred to taking the 'Mick' or Irish out of a situation.
 The phrase was based on the assumption that the Irish were a people who had hot tempers and loved to drink and brawl.
 Taking the 'Mick' out of someone (or something), meant removing that person's tendency to fight or brawl and turn all points of dissension into a source of humor.
 Now it seems to me, the 'condition' attributed to the Irish

-is true of all of us, not just those few.
+is, in one way or another true of all of us, not just those few.

 after all, we all got the Mickey . . .